 The Nexthink appliance relies on the rsyslog package for writing to the system log.
 Many Linux distributions use rsyslog as their default service for system logging.
 If you are familiar with the configuration files of rsyslog, you may modify the format of alerts and of the Engine logs in general.
 The format of the configuration files of rsyslog is backwards compatible with the original syslog daemon.
 From this point on, we may refer to rsyslog as syslog when we talk about the service itself and not about a specific feature of rsyslog.

 The configuration file for rsyslog is found in /etc/rsyslog.conf.
-For the sake of clarity, the specific modifications of the Engine to the syslog configuration are stored in a separate file which is found in /etc/nexthink/nx_rsyslog.conf.
-This file is applied to the main configuration file by means of an include directive in /etc/rsyslog.conf.
-The part of the syslog configuration file /etc/nexthink/nx_rsyslog.conf which is relevant for alerts is shown below:
+For the sake of clarity, the specific modifications of Nexthink to the configuration of rsyslog are stored in a separate file, which is found in

+/etc/rsyslog.d/nx_rsyslog.conf.
+This file is applied to the main configuration file by means of an include directive in /etc/rsyslog.conf that reads all additional configuration files in the /etc/rsyslog.d folder

+The part of the syslog configuration file /etc/rsyslog.d/nx_rsyslog.conf which is relevant for alerts is shown below: